Fried Bestile

 Instructions

-• The filling can be prepared in two ways, stewed or sauteed.
-If you prefer making it stewed, cook the chopped meat in a pan with the onion and parsley, with enough water to cover the ingredients, taking care to add the salt, pepper and cinnamon midway through cooking.
-If you prefer the sauteed method, which is tastier in my opinion, but I think less traditional, saute the onion and meat in a couple of tablespoons of olive oil, then add parsley and seasonings, stirring well on a high flame, until the meat is well-cooked.
-In any case, at the end of the cooking, taste the meat and evaluate if it needs more salt, cinnamon or black pepper, keeping in mind that the potatoes are not seasoned, thus the flavor will be provided mainly by the stuffing.
+• The filling can be prepared in two ways, stewed or sautée.
+If you prefer making it stewed, cook the chopped meat in a pan with the onion and parsley, with enough water to cover the ingredients, taking care to add the salt, pepper, and cinnamon midway through cooking.
+If you prefer the sautée method, which is tastier in my opinion, but I suspect less traditional, sautée the onion and meat in a couple of tablespoons of olive oil, then add parsley and seasonings, stirring well on a high flame, until the meat is well-cooked.
+In any case, at the end of the cooking, taste the meat and evaluate if it needs more salt, cinnamon, or black pepper, keeping in mind that the potatoes are not seasoned, therefore the flavor will be provided mainly by the stuffing.

-• Place a large portion of potato mix in the palm of your hand, trying to get an oval often about half a centimeter thick.
+• Place a large portion of potato mash in the palm of your hand, trying to get an oval shape about 1/2 cm thick.
 In the middle of the oval, place a couple of teaspoons of meat filling, then try to close the potato mixture over the meat, without making it overflow and without mixing it too much with the potatoes.
-The idea is to get a football-shaped mashed potato patty, squashed in the middle (and just the middle), where it is filled with meat.
-Clearly, if the potatoes and meat should happen to mix, it is not a major disaster, but the skill of the cook is also measured by these small details!
+The idea is to get a football-shaped mashed potato patty, a bit flattened in the middle, where it is filled with meat.
+Clearly, should the potatoes and meat happen to mix, it would not be a major disaster, but the skills of the cook are measured by these small details!

-• After arranging each bestile, dredge it well in flour, and place it on the parchment paper.
-With the doses indicated, you should get about 15 bestile.
+• After shaping each bestila, dredge it well in flour, and place it on the parchment paper.
+With the doses indicated you should get about 15 bestile.

-• Warm up plenty of frying oil in a pan that can hold two or three bestile at a time, but no more.
-When the oil is hot (you can test the temperature with the apple slice method), with your hands dip one bestile at a time in the beaten egg, gently drain and dip in the boiling oil, being careful not to scald yourself.
+• Warm up plenty of frying oil in a pan that can hold two or three bestile at a time.
+When the oil is ready for frying (you can test the temperature with the apple slice method), dip one bestila at a time in the beaten egg, let it gently drip for a second, and then drop it delicately in the boiling oil, being careful not to burn yourself.

-• Allow the bestile to fry in the oil a few minutes per side until they begin to turn golden, and then drain them over a plate covered with paper towels.
+• Allow the bestile to fry a few minutes per side until they begin to turn golden, and then drain them on a plate covered with paper towels.

-• Serve the bestile hot or cold (they are delicious either way, regardless of the temperature), as an appetizer, or as main course.
+• Serve the bestile hot or cold (they are delicious either way, regardless of the temperature), as an appetizer or as a main course.

 Tried this recipe?Let us know how it was!